 I'm excited to annnounce the 2017 Congressional Art Competition.
-More details, including entry forms, will be avialable in the coming weeks, but submissions are due on April 28, 2017, before 5:00 p.m. to either the Carmel or Anderson offices in Indiana.
+Submissions are due on April 28, 2017, before 5:00 p.m. to either the Carmel or Anderson offices in Indiana.
 The Congressional Art Competition is open to all high school students who live or attend school in the 5th District.

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Congressional Art Competition is an opportunity to recognize and encourage artistic talent nationwide, as well as in our congressional district.
 The Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.